-To eliminate negative feedback from cathode degeneration, the bypass capacitor CK needs to be large enough to short all audio frequencies.
-The required value depends on the cathode impedance ZK, which is equal to the 820-ohm cathode resistor RK in parallel with the reciprocal of the tube's transconductance gm that we estimated earlier:
+To eliminate negative feedback from cathode degeneration,1 the bypass capacitor CK needs to be large enough to short all audio frequencies.
+The required value depends on the cathode impedance ZK, which is equal to the 820Ω cathode resistor RK in parallel with the reciprocal of the tube's transconductance gm that we estimated earlier:

 The lowest note on a guitar with standard tuning is 82 Hertz.
 So if we select a capacitor whose impedance is equal to the cathode impedance at a frequency 10 times lower, 8.2 Hertz, then we can be fairly certain that we've eliminated negative feedback:

-50uF will work just fine.
+A 50μF value will suffice.
 Let's pull a similar trick to solve for the screen capacitor CS.